 No/low-code process automation platforms offer major advantages in ease-of-use, accelerated time to value, breadth of utilization and impact, with a lower total cost of ownership.

 At Nintex, we pride ourselves on being an “honest broker” of process automation solutions – and are committed to providing the most complete, powerful, and easy-to-use process automation and management platform to help companies deploy automation in a wide variety of process areas.
-In fact, earlier this year, Forrester ranked Nintex as the top-scoring leader in its Digital Process Automation for Wide Deployment Wave report.

 We start by helping customers understand their processes, then guide them to apply the best form of automation to various process components.